Home » Indian Polity » Anti Defection Law

 Law Commission (170th Report, 1999): Disqualifying provisions that are protected from mergers and splits should be eliminated.
 Pre-election electoral fronts should be recognized as political parties under anti-defection legislation.
 Political parties should reserve the use of whips for emergencies where the safety of the government is at risk.

-Election Commission: The President or Governor should follow the Election Commission’s binding advice when making significant decisions outlined in the Tenth Schedule.
-Defectors should be barred from holding public office or any lucrative political job for the balance of the term.
-A defector’s vote to overthrow the government should be ruled invalid.
+Election Commission: The President or Governor should follow the Election Commission’s advice when making important decisions mentioned in the Tenth Schedule.
+People who switch parties should not be allowed to hold public office or any well-paying political job for the rest of their term.
+Additionally, any vote by a defector to remove the government should be considered invalid.

 Haleem Committee (1998): It asked that the phrases “political party” and “voluntarily giving up political party membership” be adequately defined.
 There will be some limitations put in place, such as maybe forbidding expelled members from taking posts in the government.